al5ina5/discord-joie-bot/README.md

 - [x] Extremely lightweight, less than 1MB.
 - [x] Fully commented: Easy for a new developer to understand and navigate.
 - [x] Powerful command handler.
-- [x] Example commands to expand from.
 - [x] Built in `!commands` and `!help` commands.
-- [ ] Bloated, unnecessary, complex, or downright annoying features.
-- [ ] Complex set-up.
-- [ ] Premium or paid packages.
+- [x] Grant helper points to helpful people.
+- [x] Manage a helper leaderboard
+- [x] Tracks which country people are from.
+- [x] Provides an aggregate for countries.
+- [x] Keeps track of people's tech stack
+- [x] Allows search of people by what technology they use.
+- [x] Allows search of people's tech stack.

 # How-to / Setup